 Being a witness at court is not always easy, especially for young people.
 Adults will understand that you may be worried.

 The law allows the court to provide you with different ways to help you give your evidence.

-The procurator fiscal or lawyer will ask you if you would like to give your evidence by:
+The reporter or the lawyer will ask you if you would like to give your evidence by:

-- · using a screen in the courtroom - using a television link in another room within the court building - having a support person with you when you use a screen or a television link using a television link
+- · using a screen in the courtroom; - using a television link in another room within the court building; - having a support person with you when you use a screen or a television link.

-The procurator fiscal, lawyer, VIA, Witness Service or social worker can all help to explain these different ways to you.
+The reporter, lawyer or social worker can all help to explain these different ways to you.
 These different ways are called 'special measures'.